 BG3 Monk Class Guide

-While the Monk class is best played unarmoured, don’t worry too much about it.
+The Monk class is best played unarmoured, which sounds difficult, but don’t worry too much about it.
 You can get a good Armour Class (AC) because of buffs and equipment you will find in the wild.

 A few examples that give more AC are +3 from Dexterity, +3 from Unarmoured Defence, +2 from Shield of Faith (from ally) and +2 from some special gloves you can get early game.
 That alone puts you at 20 Armour Class already, which is more than most of your group members can achieve this early in Baldur’s Gate 3